-A decline of \$7,285 in administrative and general expenses primarily due to a decline in exploration activity during the current period.
+A decline of \$138,941 in administrative and general expenses primarily due to a decline in exploration activity in 2024 and related administrative support.

-A decline of \$43,778 in filing costs and shareholders' information expenses primarily due to financing initiatives undertaken in the comparative period.
+A decline of \$63,279 in filing costs and shareholders' information expenses primarily due to a decline in financing support initiatives undertaken during the prior year.

-A moderate increase of \$7,756 in travel expenses driven by an increase in travel activity as travel restrictions related to the COVID19 pandemic eased, and shareholder information initiatives undertaken.
+A decline of \$59,329 in travel expenses driven by an decline in travel activity as travel related to prospective financing initiatives and shareholder information initiatives declined during the current year.

-A decline of \$45,995 in Temiskaming testing laboratory expenses following the exploration work undertaken in late 2022.
+A decline of \$238,821 in Temiskaming testing laboratory expenses driven by a decline in lab use in fiscal 2024 as exploration initiatives declined.